datanews/tik-tok/README.md

 ### Development

-Edit files in the `src` directory; these will get built into the `dist`.
+Edit files in the `src` directory; these need to get built into the `dist`.
 Use these handy Gulp tasks to ease in development:

-* `gulp watch`: Watches changes in `src` and runs the build process accordingly.
-Will beep if something goes wrong.
+* `gulp server`
+    * Runs (and opens) a basic, local web server at port `8089`.
+    * Automatically builds the source files when they are changes.
+    * Runs [Livereload](http://livereload.com/) and will update the browser when changes are made.
+Requires installation of the Livereload application or the browser extensions.
+* `gulp watch`
+    * Running tasks that automatically builds the source files when they are changes.

 ### Build

-After make your edits, run checks and create build version with the following command:
+After edits are made, run checks and create build version with the following command:

     gulp

+### Release

+(TODO)